 Atm 501 Synoptic Laboratory II (3)

 Intermediate principles of weather analysis on different motion scales in middle latitudes; use of satellite products in analysis and forecasting; analysis and use of numerical weather prediction products in real time forecasting.

-The application of physical laws and principles including acoustics, electricity, wave-propagation, optics, and radiation to the atmosphere; required readings and problems in these areas.
+The application of physical laws and principles in thermodynamics and radiation for the atmosphere; required readings and problems in these areas.

 Atm 506 Environmental Geochemistry (3)

 Industrial pollution, agricultural pesticides and fertilizers, and fossil fuel waste-products are major sources of biotoxic and phytotoxic heavy metals (e.g., As, Cd, Cu, Hg, Mo, Ni, Pb, Sb, Sc, Tl) in the environment.
 The mobilities and pathways of these elements into-and-through soil and groundwater are examined.
 Analytic methods and sampling strategies for tracing the historical trends of heavy metal fluxes in specific geographic regions are explored.

 Chemical kinetics and photochemical principles of atmospheric transformation processes; mechanisms of polluted and clean tropospheres; chemical constituents of natural and polluted atmospheres, transient species, gas- and liquid-phase reactions; fate of chemical constituents in the atmosphere; quantitative basis for understanding complex chemical interactions of the atmospheric environment.
 Graduate project required.
 Prerequisite: ATM 505 or consent of instructor.

 Atm 508 Hydrometeorology (3)

 The physical processes governing the continental hydrologic cycle such as water vapor transport, runoff, evapo-transpiration, stream flow, sub-surface recharge; land/atmosphere interaction; spatial/temporal variability of hydrologic parameters.